bolducke/bolducke.github.io/_projects/vukan_volumetric_path_tracer.md

 * Loaded a custom model
 * Used **BLAS** and **TLAS** for our custom model
 * Created a compute pipeline
-* Synchronized properly the pipeline and submit it through the command buffer using a pipeline barier.
+* Synchronized properly the pipeline and submit it through the command buffer using a pipeline barrier.
 * Wrote back the data in a file

 ## Contribution
 * Created a **blender** scene with a way to **add custom attributes** and **save them** into a '.npy'.
 * Added a way to **load material** information to the shader stage.
-* Added different **materials** such as light, glossy reflection and more.
+* Added different **materials** such as light, glossy reflection, and more.
 * Implemented a **volumetric** path tracer based on my previous course using
     * **Free-path Sampling**
     * **Henyey-Greenstein Phase Function**
     * **Spectral Sampling**

-With 2056 samples and a depth of 32, I was able to render the volumetric path tracing in **less than 1 seconds** using a RTX 4070 Laptop.
+With 2056 samples and a depth of 32, I could render the volumetric path tracing in **less than 1 second** using an RTX 4070 Laptop.

 ## Gallerie